Badawi02/Crowd-Funding-console-app/README.md

 - User can view all projects
 - User can edit his own projects
 - User can delete his own project
-- User can search for a project using date (bonus)
+- User can search for a project using date